garrandall/popular-music-data/tracks/party-monster-the-weeknd.md

 I'm down to do it again, I'm on a roll
 I've seen him outside tryna reach her
 You tryna leave him, you said I'm the reason
-Tell me lies, ooh, girl, tell me lies
+Tell me lies, oh girl, tell me lies
 Say you're mine, I'm yours for the night
 I'm the realest, she said I'm the realest
 Head be genius, dick game be the meanest